The impact of strong feedback on galaxy group scaling relations: Introduction

-In this Letter, we study the X-ray luminosity-temperature relation in a sample of 44 nearby galaxy groups from the \emph{XMM-Newton} Group AGN Project \citep[X-GAP,][]{XGAP}.
+In this work, we study the X-ray luminosity-temperature relation in a sample of 44 nearby galaxy groups from the \emph{XMM-Newton} Group AGN Project \citep[X-GAP,][]{XGAP}.
 We then compare the retrieved $L_X-T$ relation with the predictions of FLAMINGO simulations with varying feedback.
-Throughout the paper, we assume a $\Lambda$CDM cosmology with $H_0=67.8$ km/s/Mpc and $\Omega_m=0.3075$ \citep{Planck:2016}.
+Throughout the paper, we assume a concordance cosmology with $H_0=67.8$ km/s/Mpc and $\Omega_m=0.3075$ \citep{Planck:2016}.